 Polish Language (H1POLS001)

 This cluster introduces students to basic language skills (reading, writing, speaking, and listening).

-This cluster focuses on Polish language and literature, and also includes introduction to Polish history and current political and cultural issues in Poland.
+This Cluster will focus on Polish language and literature and also includes introduction to Polish history and current political and cultural issues in Poland.

 Students interested in a more immersive engagement with Polish language and culture can participate in a study-abroad program hosted by the Jagiellonian University, one of the oldest universities in Europe.
 Located in ancient Kraków, one of the most beautiful European cities, the Jagiellonian University offers foreigners a unique opportunity not only to study Polish language, culture, and society, but also to experience over 600 years of its history, magnificent architecture, and art.
 For more information about this program and the scholarships available to UR students, click here.
 For information on how to apply to the program, click here.